Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: A Closer Look at the Track Coalescence Effect

-In the second scenario, we reconsider the simple tracking scenario previously considered in the context of MHT methods in Section \ref{sec:MHT-Tracking}.
+For the second scenario, we reconsider the simple tracking scenario previously considered in the context of MHT methods in Section \ref{sec:MHT-Tracking}.
 We recall this scenario for convenience.
-There are two targets, whose states consist of the targets' positions and velocities.
+There are two targets, whose states include the targets' positions.
 Each target generates one measurement, which is the target's position plus Gaussian measurement noise, and there are no clutter measurements.
 Thus, we again have $L_k \rmv=\rmv L \rmv =\rmv 2$ and $M_k\rmv =\rmv 2$.
-The targets move on parallel tracks and in close proximity, in the sense that their distance is significantly smaller than the standard deviation of the measurement noise.
-If the two targets move in this way for a sufficiently long time, it can be expected that the predicted posterior pdfs $f\big(\V{x}_{k}^{(1)} \big|\V{z}_{1:k-1}\big)$ and $f\big(\V{x}_{k}^{(2)} \big|\V{z}_{1:k-1}\big)$, i.e., the ``prior information,'' are approximately equal and that each of the two measurements are approximately equally likely to have originated from either one of the two targets, which furthermore results in $f\big(\V{x}_{k}^{(1)} \big|a_{k}^{(1)} \!\rmv=\rmv m,\V{z}_{1:k}\big)$ and $f\big(\V{x}_{k}^{(2)} \big|a_{k}^{(2)} \!\rmv=\rmv m,\V{z}_{1:k}\big)$ in \eqref{eq:JPDA_approx3} being approximately equal for $m \rmv=\rmv 1,2$.
-As a consequence, it can be expected that, according to \eqref{eq:JPDA_marg2}--\eqref{eq:JPDA_beta2}, $p\big(a_{k}^{(1)} \big|\V{z}_{1:k} \big)$ and $p\big(a_{k}^{(2)} \big|\V{z}_{1:k} \big)$ and, in turn, according to \eqref{eq:JPDA_approx2}, $\tilde{f}\big(\V{x}_{k}^{(1)} \big|\V{z}_{1:k}\big)$ and $\tilde{f}\big(\V{x}_{k}^{(2)} \big|\V{z}_{1:k}\big)$ are almost equal.
+The targets move on parallel tracks and in close proximity, in the sense that \rd{the distance between them} is significantly smaller than the standard deviation of the measurement noise.
+If the two targets move in this way for a sufficiently long time, it can be expected that the predicted posterior pdfs $f\big(\V{x}_{k}^{(1)} \big|\V{z}_{1:k-1}\big)$ and $f\big(\V{x}_{k}^{(2)} \big|\V{z}_{1:k-1}\big)$, i.e., the ``prior information,'' are approximately equal and that each of the two measurements is approximately equally likely to have originated from either one of the two targets.
+This assumption results in $f\big(\V{x}_{k}^{(1)} \big|a_{k}^{(1)} \!\rmv=\rmv m,\V{z}_{1:k}\big)$ and $f\big(\V{x}_{k}^{(2)} \big|a_{k}^{(2)} \!\rmv= m,\V{z}_{1:k}\big)$ in \eqref{eq:JPDA_approx3} being approximately equal for $m \rmv=\rmv 1,2$ and $p\big(a_{k}^{(1)} = m \big|\V{z}_{1:k} \big)$ and $p\big(a_{k}^{(2)} = m \big|\V{z}_{1:k} \big)$ being also approximately equal for $m \rmv=\rmv 1,2$.
+As a consequence, it can be expected that, according to \eqref{eq:JPDA_approx2}, $\tilde{f}\big(\V{x}_{k}^{(1)} \big|\V{z}_{1:k}\big)$ and $\tilde{f}\big(\V{x}_{k}^{(2)} \big|\V{z}_{1:k}\big)$ are almost equal.
 As explained above, this implies that the target state estimates $\V{x}^{(1) \text{MMSE}}_{k}$ and $\V{x}^{(2) \text{MMSE}}_{k}$ become approximately equal, which means that the track coalescence effect is observed.
 The track coalescence effect also occurs when one of the two targets is missed, i.e., $M_k\! =\!
 1$, or there is clutter, i.e., $M_k \!>\!
 2$, as long as the distance between the targets is smaller than the standard deviation of the measurement noise.
 In both cases, again, each of the measurements is approximately equally likely to have originated from either one of the two targets.
-If the measurements follow a more complicated, possibly nonlinear or non-Gaussian measurement model, the track coalescence effect can still be observed, but a characterization of the case where the targets are ``in close proximity'' is more difficult.
+If the measurements follow a more complicated, possibly nonlinear or non-Gaussian measurement model, the track coalescence effect can still be observed, but a characterization of the case where the targets are ``in close proximity'' may be more difficult.